 1. Run a Speed Test

 The first thing you need to do is conduct speed tests at different times of the day.
 This will help you to determine whether your Internet is always slow or whether the speed fluctuates.
 If it is consistently slow, you should check with your Internet service provider.
 You may be operating on the cheapest, slowest plan.
-If so, you may need to upgrade to a plan which better meets your needs.
+If so, you may need to upgrade to a plan that better meets your needs.
 If this is not possible, look into the placement of your router or adjust your Internet usage.

 2. Troubleshoot All Your Devices